lodauria/IoT_Group_Project/Technology.md

 If the boat covers 60% of the image width, we can estimate the boat length in meters. boat length = 0.60 * 43.32 = 25.99 m

+#### Estimation error if the boat is not parallel

-But if the boat is not perfectly parallel to the camera, there is an error. the measured length is the distance between the bow of the boat and a back corner (distance r in the picture).
+If the boat is not perfectly parallel to the camera, there is an error. the measured length is the distance between the bow of the boat and a back corner (distance r in the picture).

 For example with a boat with these dimensions: